MicrosoftDocs/azure-stack-docs/azure-managed-lustre/client-install.md

 ::: zone pivot="rhel-7,centos-7"
 ## Tutorial: Install client software for Red Hat Enterprise Linux or CentOS 7

-This tutorial shows how to install an appropriate client package, in order to set up client VMs running RHEL 7 and CentOS 7, and attach them to an Azure Managed Lustre cluster.
+This tutorial shows how to install the client package to set up client VMs running RHEL 7 and CentOS 7, and attach them to an Azure Managed Lustre cluster.

 For client VMs running: